vijithassar/object-iteration/README.md

 # Object Iteration

-reimplementing JavaScript's [ES5 array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods) for use with plain objects
+reimplementing the [ES5 array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods) for use with plain old JavaScript objects

 ## Quick Start

-**TL;DR**: Pass objects through the function to extend with useful methods inspired by arrays.
-These new object iteration methods are exactly the same as the ES5 array methods, but every callback takes `value` and `key` as parameters (so, a string for `key` instead of an integer for `index`).
-The default iteration order is lexicographic, or you can provide your own sort comparison function.
+**TL;DR**: Pass objects with key-value pairs through the function to extend them with new methods which are almost exactly the same as the ES5 array methods.
+The only difference is that every callback takes `value` and `key` as parameters, where `key` is a *string* instead of an *integer* as with arrays.
+The default iteration order is lexicographic until another sort comparator function is specified.

 ## Overview

+### What

-The ES5 array iteration methods are wonderful and powerful, but they only work for arrays; hashmaps are out of luck.
-JavaScript makes no promises about the order when you iterate across the properties of an object, and it's hard to get meaningful behavior out of concepts like `forEach` and `reduce` when you do not have a stable order.
-This tool adds a small and largely invisible wrapper to your plain JavaScript objects which enforces a stable iteration order, and then uses that stable order to build equivalents for all your favorite array methods, like `map`, `filter`, and `reduce`.
+The ES5 array iteration methods elegant and powerful, but they only work for arrays; hashmaps are out of luck.
+JavaScript makes no promises about the order when you iterate across the properties of an object, so it's hard to get meaningful behavior out of order-sensitive concepts like `forEach` and `reduce` when a deterministic order does not exist.
+This tool adds a small and largely invisible wrapper around plain old JavaScript objects which enforces a stable iteration order, and then it uses that stable order to create equivalents for all your favorite array methods, like `map`, `filter`, and `reduce`.

-## Why
+### Why

-List-based functional programming favors a paradigm where a *large variety of functions* can all work on a *small variety of data structures* which all implement consistent interfaces.
-This is an attempt to extend the power of iteration methods from arrays to also include key-value pairs.
+List-based functional programming favors a paradigm where a *large variety of functions* operate on a *small variety of data structures* which all implement a consistent interface.
+This module is an attempt to extend the power of iteration methods from arrays to also include key-value pairs by *re-implementing the ES5 array method interface*.

 Plenty of other iteration tools and libraries exist for use with objects and hashmaps, but most are idiosyncratic or require specialized instantiation.
 This tool strives to be generic: it is **minimally invasive**, can **extend any arbitrary object**, reimplements **all ES5 iteration methods** and **exactly matches the existing APIs**.

-## How
+### How

-The wrapper function creates a closure which is used to store an array of the object's enumerable properties, as determined by `Object.keys()`.
-Hidden non-enumerable methods are then added to the object with APIs that match the ES5 array methods, except that the property `key` (a string) is substituted for the array `index` (an integer).
-For the most part, the original array iteration methods are used under the hood, applied internally to the result of `Object.keys().sort()`, so behavior should mostly be consistent with the original ES5 array methods.
+Extending an object with iteration methods creates a closure which is used to store an array of the object's enumerable properties.
+Iteration order is determined from sorting the enumerable properties, either lexicographically or with an optional custom comparator function.
+Hidden non-enumerable methods are added to the object with APIs that exactly match the ES5 array methods, except that the property `key` (typically a *string*) is substituted for the array `index` (always an *integer*).
+This one obvious distinction aside, the behavior is consistent, because the original ES5 array iteration methods are still used under the hood, applied internally to the result of `Object.keys().sort()`.

 ## Using